AaronGoldsmith/liri-node-app/README.md

 # liri-node-app
  LIRI is a command line Node.js application run from the terminal.

- The user may enter in a variety of different different commands, but can only get one result at a time.
+ The user may enter in a variety of different commands, and gets one result at a time.

 ### How to use
  Clone down repo and using node package manager, `npm install` the listed packages into the root directory of the project.